LeonTLam/obsidian-ntnu/Semester_1/TTM4240_Avansert_nettverkskontroll/Oral_Exam/Week34 - Network Device Internals/Forwarding Table.md

     - **On-Chip Memory and DRAM**:
         - **SRAM** (as a cache for **DRAM**) allows faster access for high-speed forwarding tasks.

-Hosts do not have complete knowledge of aall possible destination addresses.
-M
+Hosts do not have complete knowledge of all possible destination addresses.
+Most hosts have only two entries in their forwarding table:

+* An entry for the local network
+* Default entry for a directly-connected router

+The host sends all nonlocal datagrams to the local router for delivery.
+A host can forwards datagrams successfully even if it only has partial forwarding information because it can rely on a router.